-Millions of travellers come to Cairo to see one of the world’s seven wonders – the Great Pyramids – and certainly bring money with them, so thieves, that use different strategies to rob people, are attracted by them and they frequently operate here.
-The stealing of wallets and valuables from distracted tourists who are focused on the beauty of the sights, is the easiest way to get money, so bear in mind the fact that you can become an easy prey if you do not look at your personal belongings.
+Millions of travelers come to Cairo to see one of the world’s seven wonders – the Great Pyramids – and certainly bring money with them, so thieves, that use different strategies to rob people, are attracted by them and they frequently operate here.
+The stealing of wallets and valuables from distracted tourists who are focused on the beauty of the sights is the easiest way to get money, so bear in mind the fact that you can become an easy prey if you do not look at your personal belongings.

 NATURAL DISASTERS RISK : MEDIUM